apache/paimon/docs/content/concepts/primary-key-table.md

 - Option2: `'dynamic-bucket.assigner-parallelism'`: Parallelism of assigner operator, controls the number of initialized bucket.

 {{< hint info >}}
 Dynamic Bucket only support single write job.
-Please do not start multiple jobs to write to the same partition.
+Please do not start multiple jobs to write to the same partition (this can lead to duplicate data).
+Even if you enable `'write-only'` and start a dedicated compaction job, it won't work.
 {{< /hint >}}

 #### Normal Dynamic Bucket Mode